IBM/aspera-cli/README.md

 - Graphically

-  - Open a web browser, log to your instance: `https://myorg.ibmaspera.com/`
+  - Open a web browser, log to your instance: `https://_your_instance_.ibmaspera.com/` (Use your actual AoC instance URL)
   - Go to Apps &rarr; Admin &rarr; Organization &rarr; Integrations
   - Click on the previously created application
   - select tab : **JSON Web Token Auth**